louisgeisler/Doc2Map/README.md

 <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&labelColor=blue">
 </a>

+<h1 style="color: red;" align="center">⚠️Need Refactoring⚠️</h1>
+This project was only design as a prototype to prospect the possibilities of this map concept.

+(As it was one of my first project)

 # Doc2Map

 Doc2Map is an algorithm for **topic modeling and visualization**.
 It can read any type of document files, but not OCR them.
 It will find topics base on the core idea of [Top2Vec](https://github.com/ddangelov/Top2Vec) and hierarchicaly display them on a map similar to a Google Map: